CostaBru/BBSort/README.md

 </details>

-Once we got all numbers processed.
-We will have 4 cases:
+Once we got all numbers processed, we will have 4 cases:

 1. Empty bucket.
 Skip it.